programmfabrik/easydb-documentation/content/webfrontend/rightsmanagement/tags/_index.en.md

 Tags can also be used to highlight records for the user with small icons.

 Tags are also used to perform computer management.
 This is, however, a very powerful tool.
-Since the easydb rights management system works additively, a one-time (by one day) right can not be withdrawn.
+Since the easydb rights management system works additively, a one-time (by one tag) right can not be withdrawn.

 > Tags are defined globally.
-This is useful for keeping an overview and not creating a day chaos within individual pools.
+This is useful for keeping an overview and not creating a tag chaos within individual pools.
 However, tags can be switched on and off per pool or object type.
 Pools and object types can define their own workflows using system-wide tags.

 Tags can be structured into groups for a better overview.
-A tag group can also be defined as *Selection* if, then only one day can be active from this group at the time.
+A tag group can also be defined as *Selection* if, then only one tag can be active from this group at the time.

 ## Tags